 A database of medieval abbreviations to assist in deciphering and transcribing medieval Latin manuscripts.

 Full-text database of the corpus of Latin literature produced in Celtic-speaking Europe from the period CE 400-1200.
 It contains more than 400 Latin works spanning the fields of theology, liturgy, computistics, grammar, hagiography, poetry and historiography, and including legal texts, charters, inscriptions, etc.

 This database contains texts in the printed Aristoteles Latinus series.
 Other corpora complete the database, whether editions that have already been published, or ones in preparation or unpublished, to produce the finished Aristoteles Latinus.
 This electronic edition provides an integrated database of all the medieval translations of Aristotle's work.
 The electronic database is not identical to the printed edition, as it omits the prefaces describing the manuscript tradition; nor does it include the apparatus of variant readings, the Greek-Latin comparative apparatus, or the bilingual indexes of the printed version.

-Digital online versions of the Thesaurus linguae Latinae (TLL) and the Bibliotheca Teubneriana Latina (BTL) which can be searched simultaneously.
+Digital online versions of the Thesaurus linguae Latinae (TLL) and the Bibliotheca Teubneriana Latina (BTL).